gem/oq-engine/doc/manual/oq-manual.rst

    specifies the limit state for which the parameters are being defined.
    The parameters for each limit state must be provided on a separate line.
-The number and names of the limit states in each consequencefunction must be equal to the number of limit states defined in the corresponding fragilitymodel using the attribute ``limitStates``.
+The number and names of the limit states in each *Consequence Function* must be equal to the number of limit states defined in the corresponding *Fragility Model* using the attribute ``limitStates``.

 Vulnerability Models
 ^^^^^^^^^^^^^^^^^^^^
 In order to perform
-probabilistic or scenario risk calculations, it is necessary to define a vulnerabilityfunction for each building typology present in the exposuremodel.
-In this section, the schema for the vulnerabilitymodel is described in detail.
-A graphical representation of a vulnerabilitymodel (mean loss ratio for a set of intensity measure levels) is illustrated in Figure `2.3 <#fig:vulnerability-zero-cov>`__.
+probabilistic or scenario risk calculations, it is necessary to define a *Vulnerability Function* for each building typology present in the *Exposure Model*.
+In this section, the schema for the *Vulnerability Model* is described in detail.
+A graphical representation of a *Vulnerability Model* (mean loss ratio for a set of intensity measure levels) is illustrated in Figure `2.3 <#fig:vulnerability-zero-cov>`__.